kellpossible/blog/content/Adventures/7-LittleRiverGorge2016.rst

 :image: {photo}LittleRiverGorge2016/20161119_163148.jpg
 :dropcap: R

 eturning to Little River Gorge was an exciting prospect.
-Aparrently Little River Gorge is Victoria's deepest gorge.
-A fair way North-East of Buchan, it is one of the more remote areas of victoria.
+Aparently Little River Gorge is Victoria's deepest gorge.
+A fair way North-East of Buchan, it is one of the more remote areas of Victoria.
 When travelling around there, and especially into the gorge, one gets the special feeling that no one else has been there before, especially when no traces of campfires or rubbish can be found.